ma-wong/Readme-generator/EXAMPLE.md

-# My Example Project
+# The Best Project

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is an example of a readme that is generated using my application
+This project is the best, I created it all by myself

 ## Table of Contents
 * Installation